qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

-If you want to draw a segment of a given length, click the :guilabel:`d (distance)` text box (keyboard shortcut :kbd:`d`), enter the distance value (in map units) and press :kbd:`Enter` or click the |locked| button on the right to lock the mouse in the map canvas to the length of the segment:
+If you want to draw a segment of a given length, click the :guilabel:`d (distance)` text box (keyboard shortcut :kbd:`d`), enter the distance value (in map units) and press :kbd:`Enter` or click the |locked| button on the right to lock the mouse in the map canvas to the length of the segment.
+In the map canvas, the clicked point is surrounded by a circle whose radius is the value entered in the distance text box.

 .. figure:: /static/user_manual/working_with_vector/advanced_digitizing_distance.png
    :align: center

    Fixed length segment

-In the map canvas, the clicked point is surrounded by a circle whose radius is the value entered in the distance text box.

 Finally, you can also choose the angle of the segment.
 As described before , click the :guilabel:`a (angle)` text box (keyboard shortcut :kbd:`a`), type the